mobiledgex/edge-cloud-sdk-unity/README.md

 ![](https://developers.mobiledgex.com/assets/unity-sdk/mobiledgex-menu.png)

-Click on **Setup**, which will open up a new Unity window that will ask for your application's
+Click **Setup**, which will open a new Unity window asking you for your application's
 * organization name
 * app name
 * app version number

 ![](https://developers.mobiledgex.com/assets/unity-sdk/mobiledgex-unity-window.png)

-After you input your application credentials, you can click the setup button, which will communicate with the DME to verify that your application definition exists on the MobiledgeX console.
+After you provide your application credentials, click the setup button, which will communicate with the DME to verify that your application definition exists on the MobiledgeX console.
 If successful, your project will be set up with the correct plugins and resources necessary to use our APIs.
-You can verify these files were generated correctly by looking in the Plugins and Resources folders of your project.
+You can verify if these files were generated correctly by looking in the Plugins and Resources folders of your project.

 ![](https://developers.mobiledgex.com/assets/unity-sdk/generated-plugins.png)